264 million people affected worldwide 1

 Out of all the disorders for which psychedelics hold promise, depression is perhaps the most extensively studied.
 Clinical trials using psychedelics such as; ketamine, psilocybin, ayahuasca and DMT are underway across the globe, with some Phase IIb trials nearing completion.

 🏢 Deeper analysis of companies working on this topic

 What is depression?

 According to the DSM-V (a manual for assessment and diagnosis of mental disorders), symptoms of depression include; depressed mood, diminished interest or loss of pleasure in almost all activities, feelings of worthlessness, recurrent suicidal ideation, fatigue or loss of energy and psychomotor agitation, amongst others .
-In order for depression to be diagnosed, at least five symptoms must be present during the same two-week period.
-While different forms of depression exist, such as bipolar depression and postpartum depression, they are covered in separate articles.
+For depression to be diagnosed, at least five symptoms must be present during the same two-week period.
+While different forms of depression exist, such as bipolar depression and postpartum depression, they are covered in separate reports.

 Depression severely limits a person’s ability to carry out day-to-day tasks such as work, family life or even meeting friends and partaking in social activities.
 Approximately 260 million people across the globe have depression, making it one of the most prevalent mental disorders .
 Moreover, depression has been one of the highest causes of years lived with disability (YLD) for the past thirty years, representing a significant portion of the global disease burden .

 Depressive symptomology and severity can vary from person to person, making it a difficult disorder to diagnose.
 Furthermore, although theories such as the monoamine hypothesis have been proposed, the exact physiological mechanisms which underlie depression remain contentious .